Tirunelveli district

 Tirunelveli district is one of the 38 districts of Tamil Nadu state in India.
 It is the largest district in terms of area with Tirunelveli as its headquarters.
-The district was formed on 1 September 1790 by the British East India Company (on behalf of the British government), and comprised the present Tirunelveli and Thoothukudi, Tenkasi and parts of Virudhunagar and Ramanathapuram district.
-As of 2011, the undivided district (along with Tenkasi) had a population of 3,077,233.
+The district was formed on 1 September 1790 by the British East India Company (on behalf of the British government) and comprised the present Tirunelveli and Thoothukudi, Tenkasi and parts of Virudhunagar and Ramanathapuram district.
+As of 2011, the undivided district (along with Tenkasi) had a population of 30,77,233.

 History

 Under the rule of the Pandyan Dynasty, the district was known as Thenpandiyanadu.
+Tirunelveli was the second Capital of the Pandyan Dynasty.
 The Chola dynasty then named it Mudikonda Cholamandalam.
 The Madurai Nayaks called it Tirunelveli Seemai.
 Under the British East India Company, it was Tinnevelly district, which included the modern Tirunelveli and Thoothukudi districts and parts of the Virudhunagar and Ramanathapuram districts.

 In 1910, Ramanathapuram District was formed from portions of the Madurai and Tirunelveli Districts, which comprised portions of the modern Virudhunagar District.

 After the Independence of India, Tirunelveli District was bifurcated on 20 October 1986 to Nellai-Kattabomman district (Tirunelveli) and Chidambaranar district (Tuticorin).
 Subsequently, the Government of Tamil Nadu decided to name each district according to the name of the headquarters town, so the region's name changed from Tirunelveli-Kattabomman to Tirunelveli.

 On 18 July 2019 the district was again bifurcated to form a new Tenkasi district with Tenkasi as its district capital.